Capitalization (English II Writing)

 Learners analyze and evaluate how evidence of common ancestry among groups is provided by the fossil record, biogeography, and homologies, including anatomical, molecular, and developmental.

-Meter and Rhyme (English II Reading)
+Imagery, Metaphor, and Simile (English II Reading)